ngrogg/dotfiles/README.md

 * **bin**, bin folder for `~/bin`.
   - **passgen**, BASH script to generate passwords
   - **colors**, BASH script list colors in console.
 Useful for vimrc configs and the like.
+* **colors**, colors folder for `~/.vim`.
+Used for custom vim themes.
+Has habamax theme for older Vim 8 install as theme is from Vim 9.
 * **Microsoft.PowerShell_profile.ps1**, PowerShell rc file.
 Goes in `~/.config/powershell/Microsoft.PowerShell_profile.ps1` on Linux.
 * **.pylintrc**, pylint rc file.
 Goes in `~/.pylintrc`.
 * **settings.json**, VSCode settings.json file.
 Goes in `~/.config/Code/User/settings.json`.